086290-xyz/tchb/docs/zh_CN/balletboots.md

   half hour of standing and walking is just fine in the beginning, but never less than that.
-- Practice the pointe either bare feet or using pointe ballet shoes daily if you wear ballet boots to build up strenght.
+- Practice the pointe either bare feet or using pointe ballet shoes daily if you wear ballet boots to build up strength.
 Remember that the ballet boots only are an aid even if they are comfortable to wear.